 Before you apply for long term disability benefits, it is helpful to know how the process will work.
 After you have exhausted your short term disability benefits (this is usually a requirement), you can apply for long term disability benefits.
-With some insurance companies a short term disability benefit claim will roll over into a long term disability insurance claim.
-However, with other companies you may be required to submit a separate application for long term disability benefits – even if the short term disability claim is with the same insurance company!
+With some insurance companies, a short term disability benefits claim will roll over into a long term disability insurance claim.
+However, with other companies, you may be required to submit a separate application for long term disability benefits – even if the short term disability claim is with the same insurance company!

 In this article, we walk you through the basics of the Long Term Disability application and determination process.

 How to Apply for Long Term Disability Benefits